 In this work, we employ the game-theoretic framework to study a secure co-design of control and scheduling to save communication costs and enhance CPS security.
-As shown in Fig.\ \ref{fig:figcss}, we consider a remote control problem where the system state estimate is sent from the sensor to the controller across a TCP link.
-The communication channel suffers from potential DoS attacks launched by an adversary who intends to degrade the control performance and increase the controller's communication costs.
-Since the controller and the adversary have opposite interests, we model this interactive decision-making process by formulating a zero-sum stochastic game with the controller and the adversary taken as two players.
+As shown in Fig.\ \ref{fig:figcss}, we consider a remote control problem where the system state estimate is sent from the sensor to the controller across a TCP link affected by random packet dropouts.
+The communication channel suffers from potential DoS jamming attacks launched by an adversary.
+The attacker intends to degrade the control performance and increase the controller's communication costs.
+Since the controller and the adversary have opposite interests, we model this interactive decision-making process by formulating a zero-sum stochastic game with the controller and the adversary taken as two antagonistic players.

-To date, control-scheduling co-design has been extensively studied without considering security issues and proved to be an efficient approach to reduce communication cost in networked control systems \cite{antunes2012dynamic,peters2016controller,kogel2019combined,wildhagen2020scheduling}.
-However, due to the coupling effects of control and scheduling, co-design methods will commonly lead to optimization problems of increased computational complexity.
+To date, control-scheduling co-design has been extensively studied without considering security issues and proved to be an efficient approach to reduce communication cost in networked control systems \cite{cooper1971optimal,antunes2012dynamic,peters2016controller,kogel2019combined,wildhagen2020scheduling}.
+However, due to the coupling effects of estimation, control and scheduling, co-design methods commonly lead to optimization problems of increased computational complexity, and therefore fail to provide efficient optimal designs.
 Similar issues arise when the co-design is conducted in a game-theoretic framework.
 Specifically, to derive the jointly optimal strategy for the control and scheduling, both the system input and scheduling command have to be taken as actors in the stochastic game.
-Since the controller output is commonly a continuous-valued variable and the scheduling command is a discrete variable, the resulting game constitutes a game with hybrid states.
-An additional difficulty arises in the "natural" situation where the cost function is related to the system state $x_k$, which is unobserved to both of the players, leading to a partially observable stochastic game.
+Since the controller output is commonly a continuous-valued variable and the scheduling command is a discrete variable, the resulting game constitutes a game with hybrid states which are difficult to solve \cite{miao2018hybrid}.
+An additional difficulty arises in the "natural" situation where the cost function is related to the system state $x_k$, which is randomly available to the controller but unobserved to the attacker, leading to a partially observable stochastic game.